 The Group has goodwill arising from business combinations and has investments in associates.
-Under PFRSs, the Group is required to annually test the amount of goodwill for impairment while an investment in associate is tested for impairment when indicators exist that the investment may be impaired.
-The impairment tests are significant to our audit because the balances of goodwill and investment in Micro Benefits Limited, an associate, as of December 31, 2023, are material to the consolidated financial statements.
+Under PFRS Accounting Standards, the Group is required to annually test the amount of goodwill for impairment while an investment in associate is tested for impairment when indicators exist that the investment may be impaired.
+As of December 31, 2024, the Group's goodwill and investment in Micro Benefits Limited, an associate, amounted to \$\frac{1}{2}\$45.59 million and \$\frac{1}{2}\$163.57 million, respectively, which are considered significant to the consolidated financial statements.
 In addition, management's assessment process requires significant judgment and is based on assumptions which are subject to higher level of estimation uncertainty, due to the current economic conditions, specifically discount rates, annual revenue growth rates and long-term growth rates.